• Skip to primary navigation

 Jump to Recipe

-It is party season and these Cranberry Goat Cheese Crescent Bites are the perfect holiday appetizer recipe.
+It is party season and these 2 ingredient bite size appetizers are the perfect holiday appetizer recipe.

 The busy holiday season is here and even though time is short we all want to make and serve delicious party food when we are entertaining.

-I have two secret weapons when it comes to planning my holiday parties.
+I have a secret weapon when it comes to serving delicious appetizers at my holiday parties.

-My second secret weapon for a successful holiday party is using Crescent Rolls to make this easy 2 ingredients savory party appetizer recipe.
+My secret weapon for a successful holiday party is using Pillsbury Crescent Rolls to make easy holiday recipes.

 How to fill crescent roll bites with cheese to make appetizers

-Crescent Rolls are magical when it comes to making easy savory appetizer recipes.
+Crescent Rolls are magical when it comes to making easy sweet or savory recipes.

-The combinations of fillings you can stuff a piece of the buttery and flaky crescent roll dough with is endless.
+The combinations of fillings you can stuff into a piece of buttery and flaky crescent roll dough is endless.

 a baking tray of crescent roll appetizers for the holidays.